 While professional writers share some values and practices with academic writers, they ultimately approach discourse situations in unique ways.

 Below are 9 distinctions between an academic and professional prose style

 - Point of View

-The audience for a lot of academic writing assigned in high school and college settings assumes the teacher as examiner.
-When teachers serve in the role of examiner, they are reading your work to grade it.
-They are checking to see whether you can demonstrate what you know or have learned.
-Thus, a lot of academic writing in school settings assumes a shared understanding and perspective.
+The audience for a lot of academic writing assigned in high school and college settings assumes the teacher as examiner role.
+When teachers serve in the role of examiner, they are checking to see whether you can demonstrate what you know or have learned.

 Academic writing is largely about problematizing and exploring ideas.

 Professional writing is fundamentally transactional: usually if you are writing it is because you are trying to solve some kind of a problem.
 Your audience — the people you are writing to — probably need to do something in response to your writing.
 They may not be expecting your writing.
 They probably don’t want to read your writing.
 Your writing is interrupting their day.
 So, if you’re gonna bother them you need to make it worth their time: your work must be clear, substantive, properly attributed, and evidence based.